neondatabase/website/content/docs/functions/json_each.md

 ### Usage as a table/row source

 Since `json_each` returns a set of rows, you can use it as a table source in a `FROM` clause.
-This lets us join the expanded `JSON` data in the output with other tables, as shown here:
+This lets us join the expanded `JSON` data in the output with other tables.

+Here, we're joining each row in the `user_data` table with the output of `json_each` for it:

 ```sql
 CREATE TABLE user_data (